Air transports of heads of state and government: Senegal

+The government of Senegal currently operates a A320neo registered 6V-SEN and officially named "Langue de Barbarie".

 Seychelles

 The government uses commercial or private aircraft for travel.
 In particular, during a state visit to Mauritius in November 2020, President Wavel Ramkalawan used a Beechcraft 1900D (reg: S7-DES) from IDC Aviation (Islands Development Company).

 Sierra Leone

 The government uses commercial or private aircraft for travel.
 They are also known to use VIP aircraft from other countries for travel.

-Any aircraft carrying the President flies under the callsign "SIER001".
+Somalia

+A Somali Airlines Boeing 707-338C at Frankfurt, West Germany in 1985.

+The air transport of the President would be visually identical.

+The government of Somalia under Presidents Aden Adde and Abdirashid Shermarke traveled on a Douglas DC-3.

+The government of Somalia under President Siad Barre and government officials often traveled on an Ilyushin Il-62 until the mid-1970s and then on a Boeing 707.
+The aircraft would be in the livery of the state-owned and flag carrier airline at the time, Somali Airlines.